Porter-theurer/Porter-theurer.github.io/README.md

-# website
+# Calculator
 This is a website made by Porter and Nathaniel.
-Visit it [here](https://Porter-theurer.github.io)!
+Visit it [here](https://calculator.theurer.tk)!